Johnnypham7496/fast-api/README.md

 <h2>Object Relational Mapper(ORM)</h2>

-- This is another way to interact with database but instead of using raw SQL code, we can use python languae itself that will translate to SQL.
+- This is another way to interact with database but instead of using raw SQL code, we can use python language itself that will translate to SQL.
 FastAPI <---> ORM <---> SQL<br>

 - The most popular python ORMs is `Sqlalchemy`.
 It is a standalone library and has no association with FastAPI.
-It can be user with any other pthin web frameworks or any python based application
+It can be used with any python web frameworks or any python based application

 - `pip install sqlalchemy` to download sqlalchemy.
 I am currently using version 1.4.46
    - Sqlalchemy does not know how to communicate to a database so you will need a database driver.
 We've already been using postgres database and had psycopg2 installed but as for refrence if you are installing Sqlalchemy first, you will need a database driver so that Sqlalchemy can communicate with the database